-Fossil Group digs the watch business while unearthing a place in accessory and apparel sales.
+Fossil Group mines the watch business while digging a niche in accessory and apparel sales.
 A leading seller of mid-priced fashion watches in the US, its brands include company-owned Fossil and Relic watches, as well as licensed names Armani, Michael Kors, adidas, Burberry, and Marc Jacobs, and private-label watches for Target and Wal-Mart.
 Fossil Group also distributes fashion accessories, such as leather goods, handbags, sunglasses, and apparel.
-The company peddles its products through department stores, mass merchandisers, and specialty shops in some 130 countries, as well as online and at more than 470 company-owned stores in the US and abroad.
+The company peddles its products through department stores, mass merchandisers, and specialty shops in some 150 countries, as well as online and at more than 540 company-owned stores in the US and abroad.
 Its products are also sold on cruise ships and in airports.

-Fossil Group has about 245 stores under a variety of formats and banners (Fossil, Watch Station, and now SKAGEN) across North America, which accounts for nearly half of the company's total sales.
-Another 225 stores are located outside of North America.
+Texas-based Fossil Group has about 275 stores under a variety of formats and banners (Fossil, Watch Station, and now SKAGEN) across North America, which accounts for nearly half of the company's total sales.
+Another 270 stores are located outside of North America.
 Fossil Group has warehouses and distribution centers in Texas, Germany, and Hong Kong.

 Fossil Group's wholesale business accounts for three-quarters of its sales, with its direct-to-consumer business (company-owned retail stores and e-commerce) brings in the rest.
 The company's wholesale customers include: major department store chains, including Dillard's, Neiman Marcus, and Saks Fifth Avenue; discounters Wal-Mart and Target.
-Its US retail arm operates about 130 company-owned stores and 95 outlets located in malls.
-Internationally the company operates about 185 retail shops and 60-plus outlet stores.
+Its US retail arm operates about 125 company-owned stores and 120 outlets located in malls.
+Internationally, the company operates about 215 retail shops and more than 85 outlet stores.

-Fossil Group attributes its rising sales and profitability to the stronger global economy, the upward trend in fashion watches, and its keen focus on design.
+Fossil Group attributes its rising fortunes to the stronger global economy, the upward trend in fashion watches, and its keen focus on design.
 A handful of licensed brands (including Michael Kors), as well as Fossil and Michele, have been strong contributors to sales growth.
-Fossil Group is also aggressively expanding its store base.
-In 2012, the company added about 75 new stores to its global footprint.
-Fossil Group is focusing its efforts outside the US to sell its full-price accessories.
-Building on the Fossil brand name, the company also markets wallets, handbags, and belts.
+In 2014 it launched Emporio Armani Swiss Made and Tory Burch brand watches.
+Fossil also formed a partnership with Intel to develop wearable technology for the fashion industry.

 Fossil Group also has a licensing agreement with Diesel through 2015 and holds the exclusive rights to manufacture, market, and distribute a Diesel jewelry collection.
 A move that has placed Fossil Group at a noteworthy advantage is its deal with retailing behemoth Wal-Mart to design, make, and distribute watches for the retailer's private-label brand George.
 The company's mass market watch business increased about 40% soon thereafter, more or less attributable to this partnership.